mrdonado/obsidian-life-grid/README.md

 ### Installation

-1. Open Obsidian Settings
+1. Open Obsidian and navigate to `Settings > Community Plugins`.
-2. Go to Community Plugins
-3. Search for "Life Grid"
+2. Search for "Life Grid" and click `Install`.
-4. Install and enable the plugin
+3. Enable the plugin in the `Installed Plugins` section.

 ### Initial Setup